HadroTOPS: A Monte Carlo Event Generator For Hadron Production In Two-Photon Scattering In Electron Positron Collisions: Physics Case and Theoretical Foundation

 \subsubsection{General cross section for the inclusive $e^+ e^- \to e^+ e^- X$ process}

-We begin by considering the inclusive case, in which a sum is taken over all possible hadronic final states $X$ in Eq.(\ref{eq:absW}).
-Compared to the exclusive $X=\pi\pi$ process, which will be presented in detail in the next subsection, the inclusive cross section can be written compactly as\footnote{This formulation follows a slightly different convention from Refs.~\cite{Budnev:1975poe}, avoiding the use of \(\tau_{TL}\) and \(\tau^{a}_{TL}\) in favor of the \(\tau_{0}\) and \(\tau_{1}\).
-Also, several typos have appeared in subsequent works \cite{Pascalutsa:2012pr,Danilkin:2019mhd}, which are fixed here.} \cite{Budnev:1975poe,Bonneau:1973kg}
+We begin by considering the inclusive case, in which a sum is taken over all possible hadronic final states $X$ in Eq.~(\ref{eq:absW}).
+Compared to the exclusive $X=\pi\pi$ process, which will be presented in detail in the next subsection, the inclusive cross section can be written compactly as \cite{Budnev:1975poe,Bonneau:1973kg}